foliovision/fv-wordpress-flowplayer/readme.txt

 Each browser supports different video format, MP4 is the recommended format: http://flowplayer.org/docs/#video-formats

+Each browser supports different video format, MP4 is the recommended format.
+In general, it's recommended to use constant frame rate.
+Detailed instructions about [video encoding for HTML 5](http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/encoding).

+It seems HTML5 is more picky about what video it can play than Flash.

 Please note that MP4 is just a container, it might contain various streams for audio and video.
-You should check if the video stream in your MP4 is using H.264 aka MPEG-4 AVC or MPEG-4 Part 10 codec and if audio is using AAC codec: http://flowplayer.org/docs/encoding.html#codecs

-In general, it's recommended to use constant frame rate: http://flowplayer.org/docs/encoding.html#general-advice

-It seems HTML5 is more picky about what video it can play.
+You should check what audio and video stream are you using.
+Read next question to find out how.

+= How to check my video properties using the built-in checker =

+* Login to your site as administrator
+* Come to any post which was video
+* A message in yellow highlight should appear above each video "Checking the video file...".
+The check takes usually 1-2 seconds.
+* Once it's finished, you can see the video type and also click for more details.
+* If there is a problem detected, the color changes to red and the plugin gives you a hint on how to fix the problem (we are improving this)

+Note: The checker works much better for local files (on the same server as site).
+For the remote files, we only grab first 2MB of the file, store it temporarily in your uploads folder, analyze it and then delete.
+Since we don't get the full file, some values might not be correct, but basic things like codecs should be not affected.

 = My video doesn't play in Internet Explorer 9 and 10 =

 Most of the issues is caused by bad mime type on the server which serves your video files.
-Our plugin contains an automated checked for this - visit a post with a MP4 or M4V video as logged in administrator and you will see a warning if the mime type is wrong.
+Our plugin contains an automated checked for this - just click the "Check Videos" button on the plugin Settings screen.

 Here's how to fix the mime type: